fent/node-ytdl-core/README.md

 # API
 ### ytdl(url, [options])

 Attempts to download a video from the given url.
-Returns a [readable stream](https://nodejs.org/api/stream.html#stream_class_stream_readable). `options` can have the following keys
+Returns a [readable stream](https://nodejs.org/api/stream.html#stream_class_stream_readable). `options` can have the following

 * `quality` - Video quality to download.
 Can be an [itag value](http://en.wikipedia.org/wiki/YouTube#Quality_and_formats), a list of itag values, or `highest`/`lowest`/`highestaudio`/`lowestaudio`/`highestvideo`/`lowestvideo`. `highestaudio`/`lowestaudio`/`highestvideo`/`lowestvideo` all prefer audio/video only respectively.
 Defaults to `highest`, which prefers formats with both video and audio.